ocodia/DiviRpc/README.md

-﻿# DiviSharp
+﻿# DiviRpc

-DiviSharp is a client library to connect to the [Divi Project](https://diviproject.org/) RPC in C#.
+DiviRpc is a .NET client library to connect to the [Divi Project](https://diviproject.org/) daemon.

 ## How to use

-Use the IDiviSharpClient interface to create a new DiviSharpClient with your RPC connection details:
+Use the IDiviRpc interface to create a new DiviRpcClient with your RPC connection details:

 ```

-IDiviSharpClient divi = new DiviSharpClient(new RpcConnection()
+IDiviRpc divi = new DiviRpcClient(new RpcConnection()
 {
     Username = "",
     Password = "",